web-tech-tw/arona/docs/integrations/openai.md

 If you're using the default value, you can get the key from the [Get API key | Google AI Studio](https://aistudio.google.com/botToken).

-If the API provider asked you to make the `apiKey` field empty, you should fill the filed with `emptyButRequired` or any string instead due to the OpenAI client module limition (Must not be empty).
+If the API provider asked you to make the `apiKey` field empty, you should fill the filed with `emptyButRequired` or any string instead due to the restriction from OpenAI client module (Must not be empty).

 #### `chatModel`